fuocy/lighthouse-shop/README.md

 - Searching, sorting and filtering.
 - Bookmark products
 - Comment
-- Recently viewed and similar products,
+- Recently viewed and similar products

 ## Technology used: